victorv97/lab-task/README.md

 # Authorization and authentication
 ___________________________________
 The service uses JWT authentication.
-To access the API sign up first, then login with username and password to obtain the access and refresh tokens.
+To access the API do sign up first.
+Then log in with username and password to obtain the access and refresh tokens.

 ### Signup